Google Pay™ DEPRECATED

 Testing the Migration

-- Update your application permissions in the Basis Theory Portal
+- Update your application permissions to include the new permissions

 - Update API endpoint references in your code

-- Verify token creation and processing with your payment service provider
+- Verify token creation and payment processing with your payment service provider

 Timeline